Maulana Azad National Institute of Technology

-Maulana Azad National Institute of Technology Bhopal (MANIT or NIT Bhopal, NIT-B) is a public technical university located in Bhopal, Madhya Pradesh, India.
+The Maulana Azad National Institute of Technology Bhopal (MANIT or NIT Bhopal or NIT-B) is a public technical university located in Bhopal, Madhya Pradesh, India.
 It is part of a group of publicly funded institutions in India known as National Institutes of Technology.
-It is named after the Independent India's first Minister of Education (India), scholar and independence activist Abul Kalam Azad who is commonly remembered as Maulana Azad.
+It is named after the Independent India's first Minister of Education (India), scholar and independence activist Maulana Abdul Kalam Azad who is commonly remembered as Maulana Azad.

 Established in the year 1960 as Maulana Azad College of Technology (MACT) or Regional Engineering College (REC), Bhopal, it became a National Institute of Technology in 2002 and was recognised as an Institute of National Importance under the NIT Act in 2007.
 The institute is fully funded by Ministry of Education, Government of India and is governed by the NIT Council.

 It offers bachelor's, master's and doctoral degrees in science, technology, engineering, architecture and management.

 History

 MANIT was started in 1960 as Maulana Azad College of Technology (MACT), named after the first Minister of Education of India, Maulana Abul Kalam Azad.
 MACT started functioning in 1960 at Govt S.V.
 Polytechnic with an intake of 120 students and seven faculty members.
-It was one of the first out of eight Regional Engineering Colleges started during the second five-year plan (1956-1960) in India, where the main focus was development of the public sector and rapid industrialisation.
+It was one of the first out of eight Regional Engineering Colleges started during the second five-year plan (1956–1960) in India, where the main focus was development of the public sector and rapid industrialisation.

 To ensure enough supply of trained personnel to meet the demand of rapid industrialisation, a decision was taken to start the Regional Engineering Colleges (RECs), one in each major state of India to churn out graduates with good engineering merit.
 Thus a total of seventeen RECs were established 1959 onwards, one in each major state of India.
 Each college was a joint and cooperative enterprise of the central government and the concerned state government.
 MACT was one of the first eight REC's to be established in each region in India.
 It was established in the Western Region along with Visvesvaraya National Institute of Technology, Nagpur and Sardar Vallabhbhai National Institute of Technology, Surat.